Pennsylvania Route 66: Amos K. Hutchinson Bypass

-PA Turnpike 66 begins in New Stanton at a cloverleaf interchange with US 119, near Interstate 70 and Interstate 76/Pennsylvania Turnpike.
+PA Turnpike 66 begins in New Stanton at a cloverleaf interchange with US 119, near the New Stanton Interchange of the Pennsylvania Turnpike (I-70/I-76).
 Up to Arona Road, its first interchange, no tolls are collected.
 The route then meets PA 136 before reaching the Hempfield Toll Plaza.

 Near Jeannette, PA Turnpike 66 interchanges with US 30 and PA 130.
 North of here, the road meets PA 66 Business before reaching the northern terminus of the same route 3 mi further north.

 At this point, PA Turnpike 66 becomes PA 66 and the freeway ends at a traffic signal just north.
 PA 66 then meets US 22 at a single-point urban interchange.